 If you are looking for an undergrad degree in computer science that will give you the ability to use computational thinking in many ways and across disciplines, you should check out the California Institute of Technology.
 Its BSc program prepares students toward becoming faculty at research institutions and to work for organizations like Pixar Animation Studios, Intel, Google, and Facebook.

 Commonly known as Georgia Tech, The Georgia Institute of Technology was founded in 1885 and is located in the southern city of Atlanta, Georgia.
 As one of the nation’s top undergrad programs, Georgia Tech’s College of Computing offers a Computer Science degree that gives students a solid foundation in the principles of Computer Science and practical skills in the real world.

 The school offers a Bachelor of Science in Computer Science and a Bachelor of Science in Computational Media.
 It’s Bachelor of Science in Computer Science program trains students to be computer specialists, innovators, and problem solvers.
 Georgia Tech’s holistic curriculum prepares students beyond computer knowledge, helping students to be world leaders in computing.
+Classes include:

 Georgia Institute of Technology’s undergraduate program also provides undergrads research opportunities through its Undergraduate Research Opportunities in Computing (UROC) program.
 The UROC program connects students with potential employers through job fairs.
 Its spring research symposium also allows students to display their research for cash prizes.